Codepath

 Understand what the interviewer is asking for by using test cases and questions about the problem.

-• The tree is a binary tree where each node represents a cichlid.
+• A: The tree is a binary tree, meaning each node has at most two children.

 HAPPY CASE